hello-from-anon-researcher/hello-from-anon-researcher.github.io/index.md

 ## Publication

-Cao, Michael, Khaled Ahmed, and Julia Rubin.
+Michael Cao, Khaled Ahmed, and Julia Rubin.
 "Rotten Apples Spoil the Bunch: An Anatomy of Google Play Malware."
 In Proceedings of the 44th IEEE/ACM International Conference on Software Engineering (ICSE), 2022. \[[pdf](), [bibtex](/assets/data/googleplaymalware.bib)\]

 ---